icfpcontest2014/icfpcontest2014.github.io/index.markdown

 * the team winning the judges’ prize is “an extremely cool bunch of hackers”.

 Additional announcements will be made at [http://icfpcontest.org/](http://icfpcontest.org/), including the rules and details of the task.
+The task will be made available when the contest starts.

+The contest organisers are: Nicolas Wu (co-chair), Duncan Coutts (co-chair), Richard Evans, Martin Lester, José Pedro Magalhães, and Marcelo Sousa.